timescale/docs/promscale/visualize-data/grafana.md

 To connect Grafana with Promscale, you should have Grafana running.
 If you do not have Grafana installed, follow the [Grafana installation docs][grafana-install].

-This section shows you how to connect Promscale as a Prometheus, Jaeger and PostgreSQL data sources in [Grafana][grafana-homepage].
+This section shows you how to connect Promscale to Prometheus, Jaeger, and PostgreSQL data sources in [Grafana][grafana-homepage].

 <procedure>

-## Promscale as Prometheus datasource
+## Configuring Promscale as Prometheus datasource

 1. Navigate to `Configuration → Data Sources → Add data source → Prometheus`.
 1. Configure the data source settings: